About Chewonki's Big Eddy Campground

 The Maine Department of Agriculture is asking all campers to leave their firewood at home, due to the serious threat from invasive forest insects.
 Firewood is not allowed from more than 50 miles away per Katahdin Timberlands and other landowners in the area.
 Two species are posing very serious threats to Maine's trees and forests.

-Please note there is no phone at Big Eddy questions should be directed to firstname.lastname@example.org
+Please note there is no telephone at Big Eddy Campground.
+Questions should be directed to firstname.lastname@example.org.

 Please review the terms and conditions at the bottom of this page before booking your reservation.